Clinical Trial Roundup: Gene-Editing Therapies for Renal Cell Carcinoma

 CTX130: A CRISPR-edited CAR-T cell therapy for renal cell carcinoma

 CRISPR Therapeutics is developing CTX130 for the treatment of RCC as well as relapsed or refractory T or B cell cancers, including certain lymphomas.
-The candidate is currently being assessed in 2 clinical trials: one trial for T or B cell cancers and the other trial for safety and efficacy of several dose levels in RCC.
+The candidate is currently being assessed in 2 single-arm, open-label, multicenter Phase 1 studies: one to evaluate safety and efficacy in relapsed or refractory T or B cell cancers and the other, the COBALT™-RCC study, to evaluate safety and efficacy of several dose levels in RCC.

 CTX130 is an allogeneic CAR-T cell therapy that, like ALLO-316, is designed to target the cell-surface antigen CD70.
 The therapeutic candidate is developed using T cells from healthy donors that undergo several ex vivo CRISPR-Cas9 modifications to make the product suitable for off-the-shelf CAR-T cell therapy.

 Firstly, CRISPR-Cas9 is used to engineer the CAR that allows the CTX130 cells to target and kill CD70-expressing cells.

 CRISPR-Cas9 is also used to insert the anti-CD70 CAR construct precisely into the TRAC locus.
 This move disrupts the native TCR, thus mitigating the risk of graft-vs-host disease (GVHD) that may otherwise result from histo-incompatibility between a donor and recipient.
 This edit also places the CAR under endogenous TCR regulation.